-By Amy Rothschild, early childhood educator and Teaching for Change volunteer
+By Amy Rothschild, early childhood educator

 Banned Book week provides us the chance to reflect on what is and what isn’t available for us to read at different moments in history and different places.
 We think of Orwell, and we think of more recent events, like the banning of the Mexican American Studies program in Tucson, AZ.

 Government censorship, of course, is just one element that determines what we can and cannot read.
 People often overlook another cultural phenomenon that can have a similar effect: publishing industry censorship.
 Each year there is a scarcity of excellent children’s picture books published.
 Missing are titles that reflect the realities of students’ lives and communities while encouraging children to think beyond the headlines.